13 Stakeholder Perspectives

 The FDA has approved 20 next-generation, short-chain PFAS for coating paper and paperboard used to serve food.
 The FDA Effective Food Contact Substance Notifications database is available online (FDA 2018).
 Concerns have been raised that these compounds have not been adequately tested for human impact.
 Because of trade secrecy laws with regard to patents, the government does not publicly disclose the identity of the specific chemicals in food packaging.
 However, according to The Intercept (Lerner 2016), in documents filed with the USEPA, under TSCA section 8(e) requirements, DuPont (2010) reported that substitute PFAS used to produce food contact paper could pose a “substantial risk of injury,” including cancerous tumors in the pancreas and testicles, liver damage, kidney disease, and reproductive harm.
 For more information about FDA’s PFAS activities and food contact materials (FCM) PFAS phaseouts, please see Section 8.2.

-Although there are no enforceable PFAS limits in food or water at the federal level as presented above in Section 22.214.171.124, some states and cities are moving forward with bans.
+Although there are no enforceable PFAS limits in food or water at the federal level as presented above in Section 188.8.131.52, some states and cities are moving forward with bans.
 Several states, including Washington, Minnesota, Maine, New York, and Vermont, have enacted laws to ban PFAS use in some food packaging.
-See Section 8.2 and the regulatory programs table for a summary of regulatory programs.
+See Section 8.2 and the Regulatory Programs Summary Excel file for information about regulatory programs.
 Stakeholders are concerned because not only does PFAS in food packaging pose potential risks to consumers of the food, but the used packaging may end up in compost or landfills.
 Compost is eventually applied to soil and PFAS are potentially transferred to certain food crops, and may leach to groundwater.
 If compost goes to a landfill, PFAS potentially ends up in the landfill’s leachate.

 Carpeting, furniture, and numerous other items containing PFAS are often recycled.
 There is concern that the recycled materials are often used in products where the consumer has no way of knowing whether it is has PFAS contamination.
 Biosolids from wastewater treatment plants are used in some composts and fertilizers and PFAS sampling may not be part of the screening process for these products.
 However, this is changing; New Hampshire and Maine both require testing.
 Additionally, stakeholders are calling for more testing and regulation for land-applied or disposed paper mill waste due to potential PFAS impacts.
 Stakeholders are concerned that composting of paper mill waste to make fertilizer, which, for example, is still done in Michigan, should get more attention.
 It is difficult to know which mills make “waterproof” or food contact papers that contain PFAS.